moham7dreza/bazaar-laravel/README.md

 3. apply required changes in env files (`MYSQL`, `REDIS`, `MONGO`, ...)
 4. run `make dev` to an init project and start servers
 5. if you use `herd` goto http://bazaar-laravel.test
-6. `admin` user credentials: admin@admin.com, password
+6. for `admin` user use these credentials: admin@admin.com, password
-7. activate your idea's `laravel pint inspection`
+7. activate your idea's `laravel pint` inspection
 8. fill pusher credentials in .env for use `chatify`
 9. you are up, `explore` and have `fun`